katel85/pands-project2021-/README.md

 ### Dataset Download and Import:

 The start of analysis requires us to download the Iris dataset.
 This was taken from UCI Machine Learning Respository[5].
 The data was downloaded from the Data Folder on this site through notepad and then saved as a csv file.
 I saved this in my pands-project folder in csv and txt format.Due to the fact the Iris Data Set is so often analysed using python is it actually built in to the sklearn datasets which is another library that you can import from.
 The dataset can be printed out as a data array set.
-Why researching the dataset I found that another way to download the dataset was through Seaborn as this has built in datasets also.
+Why researching the dataset I found that another way to download the dataset was through Seaborn as this library has built in datasets also.
 Seaborn is part of the PyData stack hence accepts Pandas’ data structures.
 However the brief of this project was to download so that is what we did.
 The dataset was defined as filename and then read in using the pandas lib and defined as df.

 ![](Plots/IrisDatasetImport.png)